hakimkac99/hadoop-ecosystem/README.md

     * **hive-metastore-db** : A Postgresql database used by Hive Metastore in order to stor metadata.

 * Hive server and Hive metastore services are created using the official apache Hive Docker image. https://hub.docker.com/r/apache/hive

+* Apache Tez is used as Hive engine : when running a hive query, a Tez job is submitted to YARN for execution.

 * Access Hive Server UI : http://localhost:10002